lsst-dm/dmtn-015/index.rst

       }
   :label: eq:detection_map

 To detect point sources, we simply threshold on :math:`\boldsymbol{\nu}`, which we call a *detection map*.
 We can construct this from the components of a likelihood coadd with a crucial simplification: we only require the diagonal of :math:`\boldsymbol{\Phi}`, making what had been a computationally infeasible method quite practical.
 This holds only because we have assumed an isolated point source, however; optimal detection of extended sources or blended sources would require at least some off-diagonal elements of :math:`\boldsymbol{\Phi}`.
-In practice, we instead just look for multiple peaks in above-threshold regions in $\boldsymbol{\nu} as defined above, and bin the image to detect extended low-surface-brightness sources.
+In practice, we instead just look for multiple peaks in above-threshold regions in :math:`\boldsymbol{\nu}` as defined above, and bin the image to detect extended low-surface-brightness sources.

 Optimal Multi-Band Detection